The Popular Morocco Tour

 • Beverages

-This tour is accessible to all with no minimum age – though consider the driving distances for elderly and small children.
+This tour is accessible to all with no minimum age, though please consider the driving distances for elderly guests and small children.

-No special equipment needed.
-Though if you are traveling in summer please bring a hat, sunscreen lotion and sun glasses.
-For riding camels, longer pants are preferred than shorts/skirts and possibly light sport shoes/tennis rather than sandals that can slip.
+Guests do not need any special equipment to join this tour.
+However, if you are traveling in summer, please bring a hat, sunscreen, and sunglasses.
+When riding camels, we advise wearing longer pants instead of shorts/skirts and light sports shoes rather than sandals that can slip off.

-This tour is private and therefore can be further customized to your ideas and liking.
-We would recommend to add more days to this tour and spend one extra night in desert or / and in Fes.
+This tour is private and can be further customized to your ideas and preferences.
+We would recommend adding more days to this tour and spending one extra night in the desert and/or in Fes.

 Day 1Casablanca – Rabat